G 11 Shape Dimensions Of Behavior

 Optimism: The Power of Positive Thinking

 Optimism is the tendency to focus on the positive aspects of situations and maintain a hopeful outlook.
-Optimistic individuals are often resilient, motivated, and able to inspire others.
-However, they may also be perceived as unrealistic or naive.
+Still, optimistic individuals are often resilient, motivated, and able to inspire others.
+Even so, they may also be perceived as unrealistic or naive And it works..

 Example: When faced with a setback, an optimistic individual might view it as a learning opportunity and maintain a positive attitude, while a pessimistic individual might become discouraged and give up easily.